Control of Venezuelan gold held in London cast into doubt

 The appeals court ruling set aside a British judge’s earlier decision granting control of the bullion to U.S.-backed opposition leader Juan Guaidó.

 Britain recognizes Guaidó as Venezuela’s legitimate leader, while also holding diplomatic ties with Maduro.
-The appeals court has ordered a deeper investigation into the matter before either side is given access to the gold.
+The appeals court has ordered a deeper investigation into the matter before either side is given access to the gold inside the Bank of England.

 Maduro has demanded the gold.
 But the central bank for the United Kingdom had refused to hand it over to his government and a judge in July sided with Guaidó.